-- Coming late to class, after the pre-lab lecture has started - Not bringing goggles to lab - Not wearing your goggles consistently in lab - Not keeping your equipment drawer locked and/or in good condition - Not adhering to Disposal Instructions indicated in each lab handout - The Lab-Pro equipment used is breakable, and requires special care.
+- Coming late to class, after the pre-lab lecture has started - Not bringing goggles or a lab coat to lab - Not wearing your goggles or a lab coat consistently in lab - Not keeping your equipment drawer locked and/or in good condition - Not adhering to Disposal Instructions indicated in each lab handout - The Lab-Pro equipment used is breakable, and requires special care.
 You and your partner will be assigned a box to use, and if the equipment is found to have been handled negligently, points will be deducted from both your safety points and your lab score. - Not dressing appropriately for lab